andymboyle/jargon-bouncer/README.md

 I looked for a deterministic, non-AI library that could tell me "this error message is not for humans" and couldn't find one.
 So I built one.

-The thesis is simple: **error messages written for developers and error messages written for users look fundamentally different, and you can tell them apart with pattern matching.** No LLM needed.
+The thesis is simple: **error messages written for developers and error messages written for users look fundamentally different, and you can tell them apart with pattern matching.** And catching all of them can be a giant pain in the ass.
+So, this attempts to catch them for you.

+This really is a great service to humanity.
+You're welcome.

 ---